gouverneurp/eVAS/README.md

 # How to use

 ## General information
 **eVAS** is an easy-to-use visual analogue scale.
 Use the *config.ini* file to change the behaviour and appearance of the application.
 On startup, **eVAS** waits for a specific keystroke (space bar by default) to begin recording the visual analogue scale values continuously.
-Input can be configured for mouse and keyboard and is recorded at specific time intervals (frequency) or on value change.
+Input can be configured for mouse and keyboard and is recorded at specified time intervals (frequency) or on value change.
+Values can also be recorded continuously in a range or in specified steps between two anchors with a fixed step size.
 The application can be exited at any time by pressing Escape.
 The recorded data stream is automatically saved as a CSV file in the same directory as the application.
 An example recording may look as follows:

 ![alt text](images/example_csv.png)